dimkauzh/codecrafty/README.md

 This will create a executable in the `bin` folder.

 #### Keep in mind
+First time build can take a very long time, around 5-10 minutes.
+This is because Fyne needs to download and compile a lot of dependencies.
+Subsequent builds will be much faster.

 Codecrafty is still in development, so you will encounter bugs and issues.
 If you do, please open a github issue and let us know!

 Let the fun begin! 🎉🚀